Vsevolod the Big Nest: Reign

 In 1173 two Smolensk princes captured Kiev (Kyiv), captured Vsevolod and briefly installed him on the throne.
 Ransomed a year later, Vsevolod took his brother Mikhalko's side in his struggle against the powerful boyars of Rostov and Suzdal.
 Upon Mikhalko's death in 1176, Vsevolod succeeded him in Vladimir.
 He promptly subjugated the boyars and systematically raided the Volga peoples, notably Volga Bulgaria.
 He installed puppet rulers on the throne of Novgorod and married his daughters to princes of Chernigov and Kiev.

 Vsevolod showed little mercy to those who disobeyed his commands.
 In 1180 and 1187 he punished the princes of Ryazan by ousting them from their lands.
-In 1207 he burnt to the ground both Ryazan and Belgorod.
+In 1207 he burned to the ground both Ryazan and Belgorod.
 His military fame spread quickly.
 The Tale of Igor's Campaign, thought to be written during Vsevolod's reign, addresses him thus: "Great prince Vsevolod!
 Don't you think of flying here from afar to safeguard the paternal golden throne of Kiev?
 For you can with your oars scatter in drops the Volga, and with your helmets scoop dry the Don."

 But Kievan matters concerned Vsevolod little in the latter part of his reign.
 He concentrated on building up his own capital, Vladimir.
 His Ossetian wife, Maria Shvarnovna, who devoted herself to works of piety and founded several convents, was glorified by the Russian church as a saint.
 By her Vsevolod had no fewer than fourteen children, thus earning for himself the sobriquet Big Nest.

+Death and succession

+Before his death, grand prince Vsevolod divided his territories between his sons, with the second-oldest Yuri receiving the largest share.
 Four of them, Konstantin, George, Yaroslav and Sviatoslav, succeeded him as Grand Dukes of Vladimir.
-He died on 12 April 1212 and was buried at the Assumption Cathedral in Vladimir.
+Vsevolod died on 12 April 1212 and was buried at the Assumption Cathedral in Vladimir.

+Immediately after Vsevolod's death, the Vladimir-Suzdal war of succession (1212–1216) broke out between his sons, who each sought a larger share of his inheritance for themselves.